DigitexOfficial/digitex_api_doc/trading_api.md

 }
 ```

-`openTime` is timestamp in milliseconds.
+`openTime` is a timestamp in milliseconds.

 ------